 Advisors The respondent

-and complainant may seek assistance from an advisor who must be a member
+and complainant may seek assistance from an advisor of the student’s

 preparation of his or her complaint/response, accompany the student to meetings